About the figures in your 2025 statement

-We’ve shown you the benefits that you might be able to get from your deferred DC account by assuming that you’ll convert it to a pension with an insurance company.
-This is known as an annuity.
-It’s important to remember that the cost of buying an annuity varies and is likely to change each year.
-You don’t have to convert your deferred DC account into an annuity, though.
+We've shown you the benefits you might be able to get from your deferred DC account by assuming that you'll convert it to a pension with an external provider, usually an insurance company.
+This kind of product is also known as an annuity.
+It's important to remember that the cost of buying an annuity varies and is likely to change each year.
+You don't have to take your DC savings account as an annuity, though.

 When we work out the amount of pension you could buy with your DC account, we base our calculations on several things.
 These include: